tguttata/thatslifesci-1/_posts/2016-03-19-tropics-life.md

 - biodiversity
 - biogeography
 - tropoics
-teaser: "Imagine the North Pole.
-Now imagine the Amazon Rainforest.
+teaser: "Imagine the [North Pole](https://upload.wikimedia.org/wikipedia/commons/4/4c/Baffin_Island_Northeast_Coast_1997-08-07.jpg).
+Now imagine the [Amazon Rainforest](https://upload.wikimedia.org/wikipedia/commons/e/e8/Amazon_jungle_from_above.jpg).
 Which place is home to more plants and animals?
 This seems like a very simple question, and it is.
 The Amazon has more plants, animals, and species in general than the North Pole.
 Perhaps, the better question here is WHY are there so many more species in the Amazon?"
 source-id: 1bz9VMOpn4VcCHpOrXLe40XCMPRPghWpSn1EtW5p9ysA
 published: true
 ---
-Why the tropics are teeming with life

-By Emily Fusco

-Keywords: Species, Latitudinal Diversity Gradient, Biodiversity, Biogeography, Tropics

-Imagine the [North Pole](https://upload.wikimedia.org/wikipedia/commons/4/4c/Baffin_Island_Northeast_Coast_1997-08-07.jpg).
-Now imagine the [Amazon Rainforest](https://upload.wikimedia.org/wikipedia/commons/e/e8/Amazon_jungle_from_above.jpg).
-Which place is home to more plants and animals?
-This seems like a very simple question, and it is.
-The Amazon has more plants, animals, and species in general than the North Pole.
-Perhaps, the better question here is WHY are there so many more species in the Amazon?

 This observation is true for places other than the North Pole and the Amazon Rainforest.
 With few exceptions, you can pick any place at the equator, and as you move north or south (poleward), you will find lower species diversity.
 The pattern, known as the Latitudinal Diversity Gradient, simply means that as you increase in latitude, you decrease in biodiversity (number of species).

 Figure 1: The Amazon Rainforest is home to many plants and animals.
 Source: "Amazon Rainforest, Venezuela" by Eric Pheterson licensed under CC BY-2.0